Lane Preston

 Level IV

-Students have advanced skill and knowledge of furniture design.
-Students are highly motivated and have multiple portfolios of their artwork.
+Students have advanced skills and knowledge of sculpture.
+Students are highly motivated, have a minimum of five years experience in the field and have multiple portfolios of their artwork.
+Typical students are academics and professional artists.

 -